 As mentioned in section 2.1 of this specification, the AMQP endpoint initiating the initial WebSocket connection MUST behave as the WebSocket Client and thus MUST mask its payload data.
 The AMQP endpoint receiving the initial WebSocket connection MUST behave as the WebSocket Server and thus MUST NOT mask its payload.
 WebSocket Protocol Payload Data Masking is done by applying the 32-bit Masking-key to the Payload data.
 WebSockets masking is further described in [RFC6455] section 5.2 and 10.3.

-TODO: Can we not do masking; or always use a mask of 00..00?

 AMQP Frame Mapping to WebSocket Message

 Each AMQP message consists of one or more AMQP frames.
 Each AMQP frame maps to a WebSocket message which in-turn maps to one or more WebSocket frames.